 Here are some of the tests you may need:

 Cytogenetic analysis.
 This test is done on a biopsy sample or a bone marrow sample obtained from a bone marrow aspiration.
 (For a bone marrow aspiration, your doctor takes marrow from your hip bone.
 The skin over the injection site on the hip will be numbed for this procedure.)
 The cells are then grown in a laboratory.
-After about three weeks, a pathologist looks under a microscope at a cell's chromosomes.
+After about 3 weeks, a pathologist looks under a microscope at a cell's chromosomes.
 These are the pieces of DNA that control cell growth.
 The DNA changes related to lymphoma are not inherited.
 They usually occur after birth.
 With some types of lymphoma, chromosomes may exchange DNA.
 For instance, part of chromosome 1 is on part of chromosome 2 and vice versa.
 This is called translocation.
 Or there may be the wrong number of total chromosomes.
 A chromosome can be deleted, or one can be added.

 Molecular genetic tests.
 These tests may also be used to look for chromosome changes.
 They usually take less time than cytogenetic tests, so many doctors now prefer to use them.
 One example is fluorescent in situ hybridization (FISH).
 This test uses special fluorescent dyes that only attach to specific parts of chromosomes.
 FISH can find most chromosome changes (such as translocations) that can be seen with standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.
 It can be used on biopsy or bone marrow samples.

 Polymerase chain reaction.
 This is a very sensitive DNA test that can also find some chromosome changes too small to be seen under a microscope, even if there are very few lymphoma cells in a sample.